Why a 'money bouquet' could get you arrested on Valentine's Day

 ‘Money bouquets’ have, in recent years, become common gifts during the Valentine's season, falling on the fourteenth day of February.

-According to CBK, Kenyans risk being charged under the Penal Code for willfully defacing, mutilating, or impairing the notes through such acts as folding, rolling, stapling, pinning, or applying glue to the bills.
+According to CBK, Kenyans risk being charged under the Penal Code for willfully defacing, mutilating, or impairing the notes through such acts as folding, rolling, stapling, pinning, or applying glue to them.

 These, the agency says, destroy the notes, making them difficult to process, thus unsuitable for circulation.